VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Conclusion and Limitation

 We present \abbns, a novel and unified visual language model that integrates video, image and language understanding and generation tasks into one autoregressive next-token prediction framework.
 Our method is not only more concise than most VLMs that leverage additional components like diffusion models for unifying visual generation and understanding, but also demonstrates that autoregressive methods can achieve comparable performance to state-of-the-art VLMs.
-Our success is due to both a unified foundation vision tower that aligns discrete visual features with texts during pre-training and a high-quality dataset suitable for visual understanding and generation training.
 We believe \abb can serve as a general-purpose framework for diverse visual language tasks.

-\textbf{Limitations.} There is still a performance gap in the visual understanding ability between \abb and state-of-the-art VLMs leveraging continuous visual feature.
-Besides, the visual generation quality is relatively low compared to state-of-the-art diffusion models.
-In future work, we will be committed to overcoming these limitations to build an advanced VLM that can achieve state-of-the-art performance in all kinds of visual language tasks.
+As demonstrated in Section 5.2, the introduction of contrastive loss impacts the reconstruction ability of the vision tower.
+Balancing these two capabilities within the unified vision tower presents an interesting and complex challenge that requires further exploration.
+Additionally, we currently do not observe significant synergy or mutual enhancement between understanding and generation tasks.
+In the future, we aim to investigate and explore more effective methods to enable these tasks to complement and reinforce each other, thereby fully realizing the untapped potential of a unified visual language model.